DavidHe1127/Mr.He_HandBook/frontend/react/README.md

 ### why-use-proptypes
 Use `propTypes` on all occasions - You can use it to document your components.
 You no longer need to look around the source code of the `render` method to figure out what properties needs to be provided.

-> If an element has a key property, elements will be compared by a value of a key, not by index.
-As long as keys are unique, React will move elements around without removing them from DOM tree and then putting them back (a process known in React as mounting/unmounting).

 ### component-vs-element
 * React element is an object representation of a DOM node and its properties
 * A component is a function or a Class which optionally accepts input and returns a React element.